Schengen Visa from Oman

 An embassy-ready document kit — cover letter, day-by-day itinerary, applicant profile, and personalised checklist — formatted for the standards Omani applicants are graded on.

-Embassy-ready documents for VFS Global Muscat / TLScontact Muscat appointments
+Applications are submitted through VFS Global Muscat / TLScontact Muscat.

 Final documents are written in formal English regardless of the language you fill the form in — the register Schengen consulates expect to read.